AmbikaNTx/hello-world/README.md

 # hello-world
 this is a hello world
-hello world i am a dancer who loves food.I am also on a robotics team and am learning more about engineering.
+hello world i am a dancer who loves food.
+I am also on a robotics team and am learning more about engineering.